 Ed Davis Ligon Jr.of Little Rock, AR, 1933 - 2014

-ED DAVIS LIGON JR. was born Aug.
-25, 1933 in Osage County, Okla. near Tulsa.
-He was the son of Ed Davis Ligon and Nadine Colcord Ligon and had two younger sisters, Nadine and Gretchen.
+Ed Davis Ligon Jr. was born August 25, 1933 in Osage County, Oklahoma, near Tulsa.
+He was the son of Ed Davis Ligon and Nadine Colcord Ligon and had 2 younger sisters, Nadine and Gretchen.

-On Oct.
-5, 1962, Ed and Judith Ann Wright were married in Tulsa, Okla. then moved to Little Rock in 1964, where they had three children: daughters, Lisa and Shannon and a son, Chris.
+On October 5, 1962, Ed and Judith Ann Wright were married in Tulsa, Okla., then moved to Little Rock in 1964 where they had 3 children, daughters, Lisa and Shannon and a son, Chris.

-Since retirement from Orbit Valve Company in 1998, he has been president of the Kingdom Fund, a non-profit corporation that has supported numerous faith-based organizations in the Little Rock area.
+Since retirement from Orbit Valve Company in 1988, he has been President of the Kingdom Fund, a non-profit corporation that has supported numerous faith based organizations in the Little Rock area.
 They have strongly supported the Arkansas Rice Depot, especially the Food For Kids program and the World Gospel Outreach, which provides homes and education for street children in Honduras.

 Ed is survived by his wife, Judy Ligon; his daughter, Lisa and her partner, Vicki; his daughter, Shannon and her boys, Ryan and Michael; his son, Chris and his wife, Jenny and their children, Tanner, Spencer, Ashley and Sabrina; and his sister, Nadine and her family.